 - Hesitation when you accelerate the vehicle on the road.

 What Causes A Spark Plug To Stop Working?

-The most common issues that'll keep the spark plug from sparking are:
+The most common problems causing a spark plug to fail are:

 - Normal wear and tear.
 In other words, they simply wear out.

 - Carbon deposits blocking the air gap between the center and side electrodes.